altibiz/ozds/docs/wiki/en/structure/business.md

 These are separate from other requests in `Ozds.Business.Queries` because mutations are always more sensitive and should be handled with care.
-All the classes use `AgnosticModelEntityConverter` from `Ozds.Business.Conversion` to convert the mutated business models to database entities and `OzdsDataDbContext` from `Ozds.Data` to mutate data in the database.
+All the classes use `AgnosticModelEntityConverter` from `Ozds.Business.Conversion` to convert the mutated business models to database entities and `DataDbContext` from `Ozds.Data` to mutate data in the database.

 Most mutations are done via agnostic classes that operate on class hierarchies